How to Start with Crypto?

 Convenience

 At Coinmerce, you buy crypto coins with a variety of payment methods.
-We support payments via iDEAL, credit card, Bankcontact, MyBank, Sofort and bank transfer (for Bunq and Rabobank).
-First, you buy Coinmerce Credits.
-These are stable coins, which always represent a value of €1.
-You can then buy the coins you want with Coinmerce Credits.
+We support payments via iDEAL, credit card, Sofort and bank transfer (for Bunq and Rabobank).
+First, you deposit euros into your account.
+You can then continue to buy crypto with your euro balance.